aaruzzz/LiveStreamingApp/README.md

    - In Stream screen, it shows horizontally scrollable users status similar to instagram story.
 The speciality of this section is that it shows Live status with profile picture if the user is streaming, golden-like circular ring if user is online and gray circular ring around user's profile picture if the user is offline.
 Below the users status, Recently Lives section is there where Game photo, Streamed game name, location of stream and user profile is shown.

-   - Note that there is a bug due to intensive HD images fetches.
+   - <b> Update: Bug solved! </b> <br> <strike> Note that there is a bug due to intensive HD images fetches.
 The workaround of optimization and image compression is yet to be done to solve it.
 Description of bug is that, there is OutOfMemoryError due to which error of not loading images is seen.
 Temporarily,
    ```
    android:hardwareAccelerated="false"
    android:largeHeap="true"
    ```
-   - are used in Manifest to make it work but it causes some drawbacks such as the cardCornerRadius of CardView and MaterialCardView doesn't work due to which cornerly rounded images appear square.
+   - are used in Manifest to make it work but it causes some drawbacks such as the cardCornerRadius of CardView and MaterialCardView doesn't work due to which cornerly rounded images appear square. </strike>

    - The original image supposed to be shown in stream fragment is: